christopherseaman/datasci_217/04/index.md

 - Always-on vs. Cloud Shell only active when you are

 ---
-## GitHub CLI to SSH into Codespaces
+## GitHub `gh` CLI to SSH into Codespaces

+[GitHub offers a Command Line Interface](https://github.com/cli/cli), which includes many git commands as well as `ssh` access to Codespaces

 1. Install GitHub CLI
 2. Authenticate with GitHub